TirelessClock/sudoku-solver/README.md

 ## sudoku solver

-takes a sudoku puzzle screenshot input and solves it.
+takes a sudoku screenshot as input and solves it.

 add screenshot as `image.png` and run `sudoku_solver.py`.